 Riding RUSA Permanents can fill the void when Brevets are not available

-With the brevet season just months away many riders are preparing in advance by riding permanents which will put them in the right physical and mental condition for the brevet season.
+With good weather finally arriving in New Jersey and the brevet season just weeks away many riders are preparing in advance by riding permanents which will put them in the right physical and mental condition.
 With well over 50 routes available in New Jersey / New York City the opportunity is there to get in great shape and to earn RUSA k's in the process.
 Permanents work the same as brevets with the exception that they are totally self supported and do not qualify for medals.
 However, they do qualify for RUSA distance awards, R-12's, P-12's, American Explorer and more.
 In addition, they have one huge benefit that brevets can't offer.
 The rider chooses the date and time to ride!
 One can ride solo or solicit a friend or two to accompany them.
 All riders on Permanents must be current RUSA members.

 To participate in a permanent select the one you want from the RUSA database.
 Contact the route owner listed with that permanent and arrange to ride on the date and time you've chosen.
 In some cases permanent route owners charge a small fee to cover their cost of paperwork and postage.
 You will be supplied a cue sheet and brevet card which will be managed the same as a brevet.
 The completed card is returned to the route owner for resulting.
 An official result will appear under your name on the RUSA web-site.
 Listed below are some of the awards which can be earned by completing permanents.